stephenbradshaw/BurpPythonGateway/README.md

 # Grab the release

-If you dont want to compile your own copy of the extension, grab the latest compiled release from the Releases section.
+If you dont want to compile your own copy of the extension, grab the latest compiled release from the [Releases](https://github.com/stephenbradshaw/BurpPythonGateway/releases) section of this repository.